muserlogiccpu/muserlogiccpu/README.md

-im the guy who uploaded the [korone src](https://github.com/muserlogiccpu/korone-src) and even [boomblox src](https://github.com/muserlogiccpu/boomblox-src) and i contrtibuted to [little caldren src leak by giving cache](https://github.com/muserlogiccpu/Caldren_withcache) im mostly into into orc and esoteric bullshit
+im the guy who uploaded the [korone src](https://github.com/muserlogiccpu/korone-src) and even [boomblox src](https://github.com/muserlogiccpu/boomblox-src) and i contrtibuted to [little caldren src leak by giving cache](https://github.com/muserlogiccpu/Caldren_withcache) other than that im mostly into into orc and esoteric bullshit